RylanSchaeffer/rylanschaeffer.github.io/_site/content/about.md

 as a Data Scientist on the Intelligent Decision Systems team.
 We specialized in time-series forecasting and anomaly detection.
-My teammates [Calvin](https://www.linkedin.com/in/cworsnup/), [Yuxi](https://www.linkedin.com/in/yuxipanucla/) and [Roy](https://www.linkedin.com/in/roy-yajia-yang-b1b76a64/) and I placed third in Uber's multi-week internal machine learning hackathon out of 50+ teams.
+My teammates [Calvin](https://www.linkedin.com/in/cworsnup/), [Yuxi](https://www.linkedin.com/in/yuxipanucla/) and [Roy](https://www.linkedin.com/in/roy-yajia-yang-b1b76a64/) and I placed 3rd in Uber's company-wide, multi-week machine learning hackathon out of 50+ teams.

 - 2017 Fall - 2018 Fall: I earned my Master of Research in Cognitive Neuroscience at [University College London's Institute of Cognitive Neuroscience](http://www.ucl.ac.uk/icn)